We present a helpful tool (in Spanish only at this time) for finding a loved one who is a migrant and went missing. Continue reading

-No More Deaths is one of over a dozen signatories of this statement.
+No More Deaths is one of eighteen signatories of this statement.

 Recently, the US Senate failed to pass a border security appropriations bill, while the House of Representatives adjourned for August without responding in a viable way to the Obama administration’s request for emergency funding to address the issue of child refugees fleeing violence and poverty in Central America.